ibm-cloud-docs/vpc/vpn-create.md

 {: #vpn-create-api}
 {: api}

-To create a policy-based VPN gateway with the API, follow these steps:
+To create a VPN gateway with the API, follow these steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup) with the right variables.
 1. Store any additional variables to be used in the API commands.
 For example,